dbcraig/LmRaC/README.md

 xxx

+#### Pull the latest LmRaC image

-1.  **Search:** From the main Search bar search for *dbcraig/lmrac:latest* and then click on Pull.
+From the main Search bar search for *dbcraig/lmrac:latest* and then click on Pull.
 This will copy the latest release of LmRaC to your local machine.

 ![](img/DockerDesktop_Pull.png)

+#### Create a running container from the image

-2.  **Images:** You should now see the dbcraig/lmrac:latest image in the Images view.
+You should now see the dbcraig/lmrac:latest image in the Images view.
 Highlight this image and click on the Run icon under Actions.

 ![](img/DockerDesktop_Run.png)

+#### Container setting

-3.  **Optional settings:** Before running the image set the parameters so that LmRaC has API keys and knows where to find your data.
+Before running the image set the parameters so that LmRaC has API keys and knows where to find your data.

 ![](img/DockerDesktop_Settings.png)

+#### Launch the LmRaC application
-4.  **Run:** xxx
+xxx

 ![](img/DockerDesktop_Launch.png)